-The Spanish alphabet has had some changes made to it over the years.
-You may notice if you search for Spanish reading activities for your child (or students) that there are some differences in the materials you find.
 Perhaps you’re a parent of a child in a Spanish immersion program and you don’t speak the language.
-Or maybe you haven’t studied any Spanish since you took it in high school.
-You may wonder which alphabet is correct.
+Or maybe you haven’t studied Spanish since you took it in high school.
+You may wonder which alphabet is correct!

 The Spanish alphabet used to include the letters ch, ll, and ñ.
 These extra letters (plus the same 26 as in English) made the alphabet 29 letters.
 Many songs, teaching materials, and other Spanish phonics resources still use this outdated alphabet.

 However, the current Spanish alphabet only includes one extra letter: ñ.
+Keep reading to download the printable alphabet chart I made for you!

-Ch & Ll
+1. Ch & Ll

 In 2010, the Royal Spanish Academy (Real Academia Española) officially removed the letters ch and ll from the Spanish alphabet.
 The current alphabet has 27 letters.